What You Need to Know Before Getting Started

 - Eating regular meals, including breakfast

 - Weighing themselves regularly

 - Not letting small "slips" turn into large weight regain

 *From The National Weight Control Registry.
 See "Long-term Weight Maintenance" in American Journal of Clinical Nutrition, Vol. 82, No. 1, 222S-225S, July 2005.

 - If you are considering a commercial weight loss program, read Selecting a Weight Loss Program or Choosing a Safe and Successful Weight-Loss Program.

 - Ask your doctor if you should have a referral to a Registered Dietitian Nutritionist (RDN).
 An RDN can provide personalized dietary advice taking into consideration other health issues, lifestyle, and food likes and dislikes.

-- You might also take a look at our Popular Diets page.
+- You might also take a look at our What You Should Know About Popular Diets page.